ecaj/TIL/macOS/install-gollum-and-pow.md

 ```

 ## Troubleshooting
-### --live-preview doesn't work with Safari on macOS Sierra
+### live-preview doesn't work with Safari on macOS Sierra
 Live-preview shows up fine in Chrome but fails to show up in Safari.

 ## Reference